ortaly/tikal_jekyll_website-1/_posts/2014-01-22-cloning-checking-out-a-certain-folder-in-a-git-repository.md

 author: gil
 permalink: cloning-checking-out-a-certain-folder-in-a-git-repository
 tags:
-- ALM
+- DevOps
-- alm git gitweb apache
+- git gitweb apache
 ---
 <p>Moving from SVN to GIT comes with&nbsp;many advantages.
 One of the disadvantages I, personaly, have encountered is the fact that you cannot clone a single file or folder in a repository.</p>